 If your anesthesiologist suggests regional anesthesia for your procedure, he or she will place anesthetic medicine near the nerves that go to the part of your body that is being operated on.
 Your anesthesiologist may refer to this type of anesthesia as a peripheral nerve block or a regional block.
 In some cases, you have the option to be awake during the surgery.
 Your preferences can be discussed with your anesthesiologist prior to surgery.

-As with any anesthetic, there are risks associated with the benefits of regional anesthetics.
-Fortunately; serious complications associated with regional blocks are exceedingly rare.
-Prior to performing a regional block the anesthesiologist will discuss common and uncommon risks associated with regional anesthesia at your request.
+As with any anesthetic, there are risks associated with regional anesthesia.
+Serious complications associated with regional blocks are exceedingly rare.
+Before performing a nerve block, your anesthesiologist will discuss common and uncommon risks associated with regional anesthesia at your request.

 Our anesthesiologists performed over 45,000 regional anesthetics in 2017.
 This volume allows our anesthesiologists the opportunity to perfect their anesthetic approaches and provided tailored care based on your needs.